 Barca silent on Messi injury, Madrid all fit for Copa semi

-MADRID (AP) — While Barcelona remains silent about Lionel Messi’s health, Real Madrid’s only concern is who to leave out for their Copa del Rey semifinal on Wednesday.
+MADRID (AP) — While Lionel Messi gave Barcelona reason to feel optimistic about his ability to play in Wednesday’s Copa del Rey semifinal, Real Madrid’s main concern is who to leave out for the “Clasico” game.

-The suspense about Messi’s right leg injury entered a third day on Tuesday, with Barcelona still quiet about the full extent of the problem and not saying whether he will be available.

-It was an unusual delay by the club, which normally is quick to release reports about its players’ injuries.
+Messi returned to training on Tuesday and was included in the squad for the first-leg match at Camp Nou Stadium, although it was still unclear whether he had fully recovered from a right leg injury.

+“The most important thing is for the player to tell you that he is ready,” coach Ernesto Valverde said.
+“Regardless of what the tests show and what the doctors say, if the player doesn’t feel he is ready, you can’t let him play.”

+“If it was the last match tomorrow, than it would be different,” he said.

+Barcelona has kept quiet about the full extent of Messi’s injury since he was hurt in a Spanish league match on Saturday.

-Real Madrid coach Santiago Solari said the uncertainty wasn’t affecting his team’s preparations.
+Real Madrid coach Santiago Solari said the uncertainty about Messi wasn’t affecting his team’s preparations.

-“It’s always good to have the best players playing in every match,” he said on Tuesday.
+“It’s always good to have the best players playing in every match,” he said.
 “Whether he plays or not, it’s not going to influence how we prepare for the game.”

 “It’s harder when you have all the players available, because it means you have to leave someone out,” Solari said.
 “It’s one of the hardest parts of the job for a coach.”